 What if I test positive for COVID-19?

-If you test positive, you will need to isolate yourself, take care of yourself and monitor your symptoms.
+If you test positive, you will need to isolate yourself [external link], take care of yourself and monitor your symptoms.

 - Talk with your healthcare provider for guidance about your care.
 Consider a telehealth visit or nurse line [external link] before seeking in-person care.

 - The people who have been in close contact with you will need to take precautions.
-Read more about self-quarantining.
+Read more about isolating yourself [external link].

-- If you’d like to receive text messages with information about support available during isolation and/or quarantine, use CDPHE’s support tool.
+- If you’d like to receive text messages with information about support available during isolation, use CDPHE’s support tool [external link].